projectacrn/acrn-hypervisor/doc/tutorials/docbuild.rst

 The project's documentation contains the following items:

-* ReStructuredText source files used to generate documentation found at the http://projectacrn.github.io website.
+* ReStructuredText source files used to generate documentation found at the https://projectacrn.github.io website or via the redirect at https://docs.projectacrn.org.
 All of the reStructuredText sources are found in the ``acrn-hypervisor/doc`` folder, or pulled in from sibling folders (such as ``misc/``) by the build scripts.